-I appreciate your visit to the Neuroscience Center Web site and thanks to Dr. Rigby for his perspective on the Center's organization and activities (see below).
+I appreciate your visit to the Neuroscience Center of Excellence website and thanks to Dr. Rigby for his perspective on the Center's organization and activities (see below).

 Nicolas G. Bazan, M.D., Ph.D.

 THE LSU NEUROSCIENCE CENTER OF EXCELLENCE: A PERSPECTIVE

 By Perry G. Rigby, M.D., Professor of Medicine, Chancellor, LSUHSC (1985-1994)

 The Neuroscience Center of Excellence was proposed by Dr. Nicolas Bazan and authorized by the LSU Board of Supervisors and the Board of Regents in 1989.
 This recognition was supported a few years later by funds from the Louisiana Legislature to begin a comprehensive biomedical scientific center at the LSU Medical Center aligned with the mission components of Education, Research, Patient Care, and Community Service.